databrickslabs/ucx/docs/assessment.md

 [[back to top](#migration-assessment-report)]

 ## Readiness
-This is an overall summary of rediness detailed in the Readiness dashlet.
+This is an overall summary of readiness detailed in the Readiness dashlet.
 This value is based on the ratio of findings divided by the total number of assets scanned.

 [[back to top](#migration-assessment-report)]